 Cost-effective

 Chipboard is a low-cost material.
-Using it is a great way to stay within budget whilst not compromising on other features.
+Laying it as flooring is a great way to stay within budget whilst not compromising on other features.
 Chipboard is strong and durable because the wood fibres do not run uniformly down the wood, making warping, splintering and splitting less likely.

 Developed for flooring use